Plutonomicon/cardano-transaction-lib/README.md

       # The configuration for the CTL runtime, which will be passed to the
       # expression that builds the JSON file used by Arion.
 This value can be
       # shared between `buildCtlRuntime` and `launchCtlRuntime`, as shown below
+      #
+      # You can refer to the final configuration value by passing a function
+      # that takes a single arugment.
+Alternately, you can pass an attrset
+      # directly
       runtimeConfig = final: with final; {
         # *All* of these values are optional, and shown with their default
         # values.
 If you need even more customization, you can use `overideAttrs`